A Review of Football Ticket Prices

 Competition: Europa League [Final]

-A bonus addition to this top 10 list, the 2017 Europa League final.
+A further addition to this (initial) top 10 list, the 2017 Europa League final.
 Despite the growing prestige of this tournament, somewhat boosted by Champions League qualification for the winner, has meant that United have sat amongst Chelsea, Sevilla and Atletico Madrid as recent winners.
 United’s 2-0 won over Ajax was the biggest high in the post-Fergie era, with thousands of fans there in Stockholm.
 Whilst prices ranged from €45-150, our £60 (€70) ticket behind the goal was worth it.
 Considering that was the same price we paid for the 2009 Champions League final in Rome, it’s clear that UEFA haven’t quite tried to monetise the second tier competition in the same way, yet.

 Football is a big money business, with sponsor and TV deals dwarfing all other revenue streams.
 There’s less reliance on ticket money for teams like United, which shows in their decision to freeze season ticket prices for the past seven years.
 Whilst the Premier League away ticket market has been regulated to some extent, supporters are generally being priced out of the game.